-Among the ruins lies the unfinished, shuttered Imperial Palace casino hotel despoiling Saipan’s downtown Garapan beachfront along with dozens of ancestral graves, plus fallen Japanese and American World War II fighters, disturbed on the site.
-There’s also one dead construction worker and others mangled through forced labour trafficking and some $3bn in uncollected gambling debts, of which $20m is owed to creditors and much more to CNMI authorities.
-Then there have been FBI raids on the governor’s office and elected officials admitting to wrongdoing to enable the casino.
+The shuttered Imperial Palace casino hotel despoils Saipan’s downtown Garapan beachfront along with dozens of ancestral graves, plus fallen Japanese and American World War II fighters, disturbed on the site.
+There’s also one dead construction worker.
+Others mangled through forced labour trafficking.
+Some $3bn in uncollected gambling debts, of which $20m is owed to creditors and much more to CNMI authorities.
+Then there have been FBI raids on the governor’s office.
+Elected officials admitting to wrongdoing to enable the casino.

 A brutal legacy

 Despite IPI’s brutal legacy, many appear ready to bet again that casino gambling amid tropical weather and visa-free entry for Chinese tourists can aid CNMI’s teetering economy and cash-strapped government.

 Businessman Glen Hunter filed a lawsuit that led to three legislators, including future governor Ralph Torres, admitting violating CNMI’s Open Government Act to pass Saipan’s casino law in 2014 without public hearings, ignoring two Saipan referenda rejecting casinos.
 Those lawmakers and other elected officials accepted luxury visits to Macau and Hong Kong from IPI associates.

 “It was a corrupt process that was handled behind closed doors and done to satisfy one particular investor.
 The entire bidding process was a farce,” Hunter, owner of beachfront restaurant The Shack, says.